hide

 In her role as the Vice President of Existing Industry and Regional Development, C. Michelle Unda manages our Business Retention and Expansion program, engaging with existing companies in the region, identifying their operational opportunities and challenges while strategically managing projects to drive job creation, payroll growth, and capital investment, as well as overseeing Manufacturing Day Coastal Bend, the Texas Defense Aerospace Manufacturing Community-Coastal Bend and other CCREDC events and activities.

-Michelle previously served as director of communications for the local chamber of commerce, later moving to industry where she spent approx. 15 years working in HR/Public Affairs for a midstream company.
-She served as the 2023 Winter commencement speaker for Del Mar College, was named 2019 Rising Star by Texas A&M Univ-Kingsville Javelina Alumni Association, 2019 Alumnus of the Year by Leadership Corpus Christi Alumni Association (graduated from LCC XXXVI), March 2019 Mi Casa Su Casa Honoree by the United Corpus Christi Chamber Foundation, 2015 Distinguished Alumni by Del Mar College, and was a 2010 and 2014 Corpus Christi Under 40 Honoree.
-She enjoys volunteering for our community in numerous capacities; currently serving as a board member for Workforce Solutions of the Coastal Bend (PR Chair) and the Coastal Bend Community Foundation (Vice Chair) and is a team member of the St. Patrick Church OCIA program.
+Michelle previously served as director of communications for the local chamber of commerce, followed by 15 years as a HR/Public Affairs representative in industry.
+She enjoys volunteering for our community in numerous capacities; currently serving as a board member for Workforce Solutions of the Coastal Bend (PR Chair) and the Coastal Bend Community Foundation (Vice Chair) and is a team member of her parish's OCIA program.

 admin@ccredc.com